Physical Therapist Assistant (AAS)

 • Wellbrooke of Wabash

-Beyond PTA Programs: Graduate School & DPT Opportunities
+Beyond PTA Programs: Graduate School and DPT Opportunities

-Many USF students use their PTA education and experience as a stepping stone toward a bachelor’s degree.
+Many Saint Francis students use their PTA education and experience as a stepping stone toward a bachelor’s degree.
 Some go on to pursue a health-related master’s degree or even a doctorate in physical therapy (DPT).
-On the list of stops after USF for physical therapy assistant, schools include:
+On the list of stops after Saint Francis for physical therapy assistant, schools include:

 • Briar Cliff University